 Maintaining a clutter-free home means being willing to let go of old things that are normally taking up space, otherwise collecting dust.
-Think of all the home improvements that you could
+Think of all the space that you could reclaim in your home if it weren't so full of clutter.
+If you're having trouble letting go of the clutter, follow these quick tips for organising your home.

 Stop the excuses